-Originally from Boston, I've been living and working in Spain for 14 years.
+Originally from Boston, I've been living and working in Spain for close to 15 years.
 In August 2006 I decided to leave behind my life in Boston and take a chance over in sunny Spain with nothing more than determination, a sense of adventure and two big suitcases.

 Currently I work as a Program Director in Executive Education at IESE Business School (where I also did my MBA back in 2010).
 Prior to that I've had experience in FMCG Brand Marketing and Customer/User Experience Research and Design.

 These days I keep quite busy as a full-time working mother to two young kids.
 Although I don't have as much free time as before, I still enjoying meeting new people and sharing experiences and enjoy reflecting upon the differences between life in the US and Spain.
 Customer Experience as well remains an interest of mine and shows up in a number of my posts.

 Hope you enjoy my blog!

 There are no words that can be said for such a terrible event that happened yesterday, and I cannot even begin to imagine what family are going through.
 19 – nineteen – my god – children – killed in a completely senseless shooting at an elementary school.

 People often ask me if I want to move back to the US.
 My typical response is that I just don’t see it.
 Apart from a massive reverse culture shock that would surely occur, I also often respond that I feel like it’s a more social and more fun place to grow up here in Spain.
 I have two young children, 8 and 5 years old.
 Granted things aren’t perfect here by any means, but issues like gun control (and at schools) is something that would really frighten me if I were to move back to the US.